apache/parquet-format/LogicalTypes.md

 * Field names within a `FILE`-annotated group must not be renamed.
 * Additional metadata about the file (e.g., modification timestamp) must be stored adjacent to this group by engines or table formats, not inside it.
+* If a reader comes across an invalid file reference, the reader may return a `null` file reference for that row.

 Statistics may be collected for the individual fields of a `FILE`-annotated group according to the sort order defined in each field's logical type.